bfeitknecht/vault/vault/sem2/AuW/UE/pg/bf/AuW-pg05-bf.md

 \end{cases}
 \end{align}
 $$
-Thus our network $N=(V, A, c, s, t)$.
-It solves this problem since, either a distribution of presents can be achieved, in which case the maximum flow at $t$ must be equal to the sum of all $h_j$, or it's impossible to distribute the presents, in which case the maximum flow
+Thus our network $N=(V, A, c, s, t)$ solves the problem, since, either a distribution of presents can be achieved, in which case the maximum flow at $t$ must be equal to the sum of all $h_j$ and the types of presents for each household are those, that flow into it (the capacity of 1 ensures that no present can be given to a house twice), or it's impossible to distribute the presents, in which case the maximum flow at $t$ is not equal to the sum of all $h_j$.

 The following algorithm solves the problem.